FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 </style>
 ```

 CSS will not be discussed in this tutorial; it is up to you to beautify this application with CSS or UI libraries.
 Here is how your app will look like now:

-{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/basic-app-shell.png" alt="The shell of the Vue.js app" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/basic-app-shell.png" alt="The shell of the Vue.js app." class="img-fluid" figure=false %}

 Now, based on whether the user is logged in or not, we will show different messages.
 For example, a message that says "Welcome, dinesh@fusionauth.io" should only be displayed if the user `dinesh@fusionauth.io` is logged in.